rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 * Model with conservation might achieve better `DCA` results (as expected) when parameters are properly optimized.

-#### Runing bayessian optimization
+#### Running bayesian optimization

-We can try to optimize those 2 parameters with bayessian optimization.
-For installation see [optimization tutorial](hyperparameter-optimization-tutorial.md).
+We can try to optimize those 2 parameters with bayesian optimization.
+For the instructions how to set it up see [optimization tutorial](hyperparameter-optimization-tutorial.md).

-This time we can afford to properly evaluate result of 5 runs with different random seed for each ponint.
+This time, we can afford to properly evaluate the average results of 5 runs with different random seed for each ponint.

 ~~~bash